Report: Mavericks have “Animal House” predatory work environment; team investigating

 We are committed — to our employees, our team and our fans — to meet the goals of dignity, security and fairness that define the Dallas Mavericks.

 Mark Cuban, the very prominent Mavericks owner, told SI he knew nothing of this.
-He said while very hands on and active on the basketball side of the operation, he let his CEO and other executives run the business side.
-He said he had no idea.
+He said while very hands-on and active on the basketball side of the operation, he let his CEO and other executives run the business side.
+The report said that the head of Human Resources was very aware of the problem but did nothing about it (he has just recently been fired over all of this).
+Cuban told SI he had no idea.

 “…this is brand new to me.
 Brand new, relative to when you started looking into it.
 Brand new to somebody’s assertions and questions you’ve asked.
 Brand new to me.
 It’s wrong.
 It’s abhorrent.
 It’s not a situation we condone.
 I mean, I literally, I can’t tell you how many times particularly since all [#metoo] stuff has been coming out recently I asked our HR director ‘Do we have a problem?
 Do we have any issues I have to be aware of?’
 And the answer was no. I asked him again today.
 Have we done exit interviews like you refer to?
 Has anybody said anything?
 Are there any indications that maybe there was something out there and we didn’t pay enough attention to it?
 No, no, no, no, no, every time.”